lucasgeron/lucasgeron.github.io/_i18n/en/_posts/2023/06/2023-06-17-rails-scalability.markdown

 Initially, when the application is still small, it may be possible for it to run on a single server, but as it grows, both in number of users and in managed services, it is necessary to add more resources so that it continues to work well.

-One thing is certain, your application will slow down or even break as traffic increases, so making users wait too long means they will probably give up using your application and look for another more efficient one.
+One thing is certain, your application will become slow or even break as traffic increases, so making users wait too long means they will likely give up using your application and look for a more efficient one.
 In turn, losing customers reduces revenue and can even cause your company to close its doors.

 Scalability is the ability of an application to grow without affecting performance.
 It is important to keep in mind that scaling an application is not just adding more resources.
 For the application to be scalable, it must be developed properly.